-When incidents of misbehaviour arise, we will consider them in relation to a child's SEND, although we recognise that not every incident of misbehaviour will be connected to their SEND.
-Decisions on whether a child's SEND had an impact on an incident of misbehaviour will be made on a case-by-case basis.
+When incidents of detrimental behaviour arise, we will consider them in relation to a child's SEND, although we recognise that not every incident of behaviour will be connected to their SEND.
+Decisions on whether a child's SEND had an impact on an incident of detrimental behaviour will be made on a case-by-case basis.

-When dealing with misbehaviour from children with SEND, especially where their SEND affects their behaviour, the school will balance their legal duties when making decisions about enforcing the behaviour policy.
+When dealing with detrimental behaviour from a child with SEND, especially where their SEND affects their behaviour, the school will balance their legal duties when making decisions about enforcing the behaviour policy.
 The legal duties include:

-- Taking reasonable steps to avoid causing any substantial disadvantage to a disabled child caused by the school's policies or practices (Equality Act 2010) - Using our best endeavours to meet the needs of children with SEND (Children and Families Act 2014)

-• If a child has an Education, Health and Care Plan (EHCP), the provisions set out in that plan must be secured and the school must cooperate with the local authority and other bodies
+- Taking reasonable steps to avoid causing any substantial disadvantage to a disabled child caused by the school's policies or practices (Equality Act 2010) - Using our best endeavours to meet the needs of children with SEND (Children and Families Act 2014) - If a child has an Education, Health and Care Plan (EHCP), the provisions set out in that plan must be secured and the school must cooperate with the local authority and other bodies

-As part of meeting these duties, the school will anticipate, as far as possible, all likely triggers of misbehaviour, and put in place support to prevent these from occurring.
+As part of meeting these duties, the school will anticipate, as far as possible, all likely triggers of detrimental behaviour, and put in place support to prevent these from occurring.